- Significant Progress in China on production & commercial sites

 About Fluence Corporation Ltd

-Fluence Corporation Ltd (ASX:FLC) (OTCMKTS:EMFGF) intends to become a leading global provider of fast deployment, smart, decentralized and packaged water and wastewater treatment solutions.
-Fluence is addressing a market estimated at A$17 billion market in 2016, with substantial incremental growth opportunities in the China rural water treatment segment.
-Fluence has experience in over 70 countries worldwide and employs more than 300 highly-trained water professionals around the globe.
-Fluence provides local, sustainable treatment and reuse solutions while empowering businesses and communities worldwide to make the most of their water resources.
+The vision of Fluence Corporation Ltd (ASX:FLC) (OTCMKTS:EMFGF) is to become a leading global provider of fast-to-deploy decentralized and packaged water and wastewater treatment solutions, already an estimated A$17 billion market in 2016, excluding the China rural market opportunity.
+Fluence has experience operating in over 70 countries worldwide and employs more than 300 highly trained water professionals around the globe.
+The Company provides local, sustainable treatment and reuse solutions while empowering businesses and communities worldwide to make the most of their water resources.

 For more information please visit our website: http://www.fluencecorp.com